joinpursuit/AC_4_Web/units/fundamentals/lessons/git_and_github/git_exercises.md

 3. Create a git repo.
 Connect your local repo to the remote one.
 4. Add the line `# hello there` at the top of `README.md`.
 5. Commit the new line with a commit message of your choice.
 Verify using `git log -p` that the change was committed as expected.
-6. Push your changes.
+6. Push your changes: `git push origin master`.
 On github, click on the commit to verify the changes.

 ### Fourth Set